niblicat/scrapescrap/README.md

 ## Output

+The processed output will be found inside Data/processed

 See output0.json for an example of the expected output for the [Pros and Cons of Shutting Down The Border article](https://www.theonion.com/pros-and-cons-of-shutting-down-the-border-1851235755).

 ## Limitations